lcnvdl/gms2-common/README.md

 # gms2-common
-Common scripts for all my GMS2 Libraries.
+Common scripts for GameMaker Studio 2.3+ developers.

 ## How to contribute?
 1. Adding more functions.